denineguy/denineguy.github.io/source/_posts/2014-06-16-post-object-oriented-programming-ruby-classes-and-objects.markdown

 ```

 ## Attribute Reader Write and Accessor Methods
 An object's instance variables are its attributes, which distinguish one object from other objects of the same class.
 It is important to be able to write to and read these attributes; doing so requires methods called attribute accessors.
-We can use as attr_reader to access a variable and and attr_writer to change it .
+We can use as attr_reader to access a variable and and attr_writer to change it.

 ```ruby
 class Person